lkruesselmann/hideyourself/README.md

 - Click the "Spoof Name" button to change your computer's name to a random string, enhancing your online anonymity.

 - Click the "Reset Name" button to revert your computer's name to the one specified in the script.
 You can change the default name by modifying the script (line 124).

+### Computer Name Spoofing

+- Click the "Select" button to select a file you want to shred.

+- Click the "Shred" button to shred it.

 ### Restarting Wi-Fi